GuilhermeRossato/loading-system-app/README.md

 	}
 ````

 Your application that controls the loading system could also call `loadingStep.addStep(DataRetriever, 1)` instead of editing its constructor, if you prefer.
-That is especially useful if your application has more than a single LoadingSystem (which should be your default assumption... unless you plan on doing (It-Which-Must-Not-Be-Named](https://en.wikipedia.org/wiki/Singleton_pattern) )
+That is especially useful if your application has more than a single LoadingSystem (which should be your default assumption... unless you plan on using [Singletons](https://en.wikipedia.org/wiki/Singleton_pattern) )

 Anyways, we're almost done, create a new `LoadingSystem()` and call the async `.load()` method that the loading will progressed automatically.